Program Title – Environmental Technician – Water and Wastewater Systems Operations

 - Lab coat (optional)

-In order to be eligible to write the OIT examination noted above, the Ministry of the Environment requires that all students writing their Drinking Water & Wastewater Operator/Water Quality Analyst Certification need to have their high school diploma or their grade 12 equivalency in order to qualify to write the examination.
-This is especially important for those mature (19 years of age or older) students who may not have completed their high school and have gained entry to the program as a mature student (see description).
-The grade 12 equivalency can be obtained in a number of different ways (e.g. OSSD, GED or equivalent) and you are encouraged to contact Admissions for further detailed information.
+To be eligible to write the OIT examination noted above, the Ministry of the Environment requires all students writing their Drinking Water & Wastewater Operator/Water Quality Analyst Certification need to have their high school diploma or grade 12 equivalency in order to qualify to write the examination.
+This is important for mature (19 years of age or older) students who may not have completed high school and have gained entry to the program as a mature student.
+The grade 12 equivalency can be obtained in different ways (e.g. OSSD, GED or equivalent) and you are encouraged to contact Admissions for further information.